codefellows-seattle-javascript-401d18/14-mongo-populate/lab-gavin/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## Project Description
 Using node.js, HTTP, superagent, Express, MongoDB, and Mongoose I have created a Server that responds to different GET, POST, PUT, and DELETE responses from a developer position.
 The requests can interact with a local Database managed with MongoDB.
+We can create relationships between two schema's.
+In this example I use toys and children.
+A toy MUST belong to a child, but a child can NOT have a toy.
 This project represents what is possible with a few simple tools.
 We can create a Database from POST requests with the information provided by the dev.
 Then we can interact with the database with GET, PUT, and DELETE.

 ## Table of Contents
 + [Installation](#installation)